Foodies Rejoice in Italian Countryside

 - All hotel accommodation

-- All breakfasts, four lunches, and all dinners, including wine
+- All breakfasts, four lunches, and four dinners, including wine

 - Services of B&R guide(s) and support van